TangoYankee/solid-gh-pages/README.md

   - `pnpm run deploy`

 ### Visit your site
-GitHub Pages follows a formot of `[account-name].github.io/[repository-name]`.
+GitHub Pages follows a format of `[account-name].github.io/[repository-name]`.
-You can see your site there.
+You can visit your site there.

 ### Save your code to GitHub
-The `gh-pages` module's deploy script will create a `gh-pages` branch in your repository that ccontains only the production build.
+The `gh-pages` module's deploy script will create a `gh-pages` branch in your repository that contains only the production build.
 You can create other branches to track your source code.

 ```
 git add .